 Fibromyalgia fatigue is commonly worse in the morning and occurs after a minimum activity, such as housecleaning or shopping for groceries.

-They often feel just as tired upon waking up in the morning as when they did when going to bed.
+They often feel just as tired upon waking up in the morning as when they went to bed.
 There is often difficulty getting to sleep and waking during the night, easily disturbed by light, noise, pain, and discomfort.

-Those with Fibromyalgia may feel as though they had an unrefreshing sleep in the morning and may feel exhausted.
-The lack of sleep contributes to the chronic fatigue the people living with Fibromyalgia often experience.
+Those with fibromyalgia may feel as though they had an unrefreshing sleep in the morning and may feel exhausted.
+The lack of sleep contributes to the chronic fatigue that people living with fibromyalgia often experience.

-For people with Fibromyalgia, mornings can bring muscles stiffness on waking.
+For people with fibromyalgia, mornings can bring muscle stiffness upon waking.
 The stiffness is felt in the arms, legs, and back, creating a feeling that they need to stretch and move their muscles before going about their regular daily activities.

-The muscle stiffness experienced with Fibromyalgia differs from the muscle stiffness many people feel after a restless night of sleep.
-Instead, it is stiffness that is painful and challenging to rid.
+The muscle stiffness experienced with fibromyalgia differs from that many people feel after a restless night of sleep.
+Instead, it is stiffness that is painful and challenging to rid of.

 Fibromyalgia problems with memory, concentration, and the performance of basic mental tasks are well known as Fibro Fog.
 Fibro Fog can significantly affect productivity at work and keeping an organized home.

 Jobs take longer to accomplish, and memory difficulties make it challenging to memorize the various steps of a given task given to the individual.
-In addition, poor concentration can be profound, so the individual finds it difficult to get anything accomplished.
+In addition, poor concentration can be profound, so the individual finds it difficult to accomplish anything.

-Researchers aren’t sure whether the stress from constant fatigue and ongoing pain causes depressive symptoms seen in Fibromyalgia.
+Researchers aren’t sure whether the stress from constant fatigue and ongoing pain causes the depressive symptoms seen in fibromyalgia.

-However, it is also possible that Fibromyalgia pain resulted in less activity and increased social withdrawal, leading to symptoms of depression.
+However, it is also possible that fibromyalgia pain results in less activity and increased social withdrawal, leading to symptoms of depression.